 First of all, I think it’s important to remind you that I live in a small house and honestly, this makes life SO much easier!

 There’s no running up and down the stairs to get to the washing machine or to put laundry away.
-Instead, everything is nice and close so doing laundry is easily integrated into our daily rhythms.
+Instead, everything is nice and close so doing laundry is easily integrated into our daily routines.

 This is easy to do because our machine is right next to our bathroom and while it’s just a small thing, the small things definitely add up and save a lot of time in the long run!